BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![3DS MAX double sided material](/img/exporters/3DSMax/DoubleSidedMaterial.jpg)

 From there, you can specify the _Facing_ and _Back_ materials.
-Those sub-materials are independant from each other.
+Those sub-materials are independent from each other.
 For example, one can be a standard material and the other a physical.

 The _Translucency_ parameter is not used.